Introduction

 Democracy and Imperialism: The Dark Side of Hoplite Citizenship

-It is important to recognize the limits and contradictions of Athenian democracy as shaped by the hoplite phalanx.
-The system was fundamentally exclusive: women, slaves, and resident foreigners (metics) had no political rights.
-The hoplite class was a minority of the total population, and even the inclusion of the thetes still left out the vast majority of inhabitants of Attica.
 Moreover, the ethos of the phalanx—discipline, obedience, and collective sacrifice—could be exploited by demagogues to justify imperial expansion.
-Athens' democracy was also an empire that exploited other Greek city-states, demanding tribute and enforcing its will through military force.
-The same hoplites who voted in the assembly also participated in brutal campaigns against rebellious allies.
+Athens' democracy was also an empire that exploited other Greek city-states, demanding tribute, enforcing its will through military force, and brutally suppressing rebellions.
+The same hoplites who voted in the assembly also participated in campaigns against rebellious allies, such as the Melians or the citizens of Mytilene.
 The phalanx was a tool of both liberation and oppression, both within Athens and beyond its borders.
+The democratic values that the phalanx fostered at home were often denied to the subjects of Athens' empire.
+This contradiction has troubled historians and political thinkers ever since, reminding us that military power and democracy can coexist with exploitation.

 Comparison with Sparta

-To fully appreciate the political impact of the phalanx, it is useful to compare Athens with Sparta.
+To fully appreciate the political impact of the phalanx in Athens, it is useful to compare it with Sparta.
 Both city-states relied on hoplite armies, but their political systems differed sharply.
-Sparta's hoplite phalanx was composed of full citizens (Spartiates), who were a small, highly disciplined elite subsisting on the labor of helots (state serfs).
+Sparta's hoplite phalanx was composed exclusively of full citizens (Spartiates), who were a small, highly disciplined elite that subsisted on the labor of helots (state serfs who worked the land).
 The Spartan phalanx was famous for its discipline and effectiveness, but it did not lead to democracy.
-Instead, it reinforced a rigidly hierarchical oligarchic system in which the Spartiates were equal among themselves but ruled over a vast majority of subjects.
-In Athens, by contrast, the phalanx was more broadly based, and the absence of a large subject population (Athens did not have helots) meant that hoplite service could translate into citizenship for a wider group.
-The difference lies in the social context: Athens' hoplite class was a middle class with economic independence, while Sparta's was a warrior elite dependent on exploitation.
-This explains why the same military technology produced such different political outcomes.
+Instead, it reinforced a rigidly hierarchical oligarchic system in which the Spartiates were equal among themselves (a kind of military democracy among equals) but ruled over a vast majority of subjects—helots and perioeci (free non-citizens).
+The Spartan phalanx was designed for conquest and control, not for civic participation.

 Conclusion: The Legacy of the Hoplite Phalanx for Western Political Thought